 A ground is the surface that your paint comes in contact with.
 It’s the part that you experience with your brush.
 You may want it to be hard or soft, smooth or textured, absorbent or non-absorbent, coloured or white.
 The characteristics of your ground affect the way the paint handles, how easily it moves on the surface and how quickly it dries.
 Many acrylic texture pastes such as fibre paste, modelling paste or iron oxide, can be used as painting or drawing grounds.
 Grounds are of particular interest to oil painters for whom there is a wider selection of ready-prepared acrylic grounds, oil grounds, alkyd grounds, casein grounds (a mixture of oil, alkyd and casein, which is a milk protein paint binder) and others.
 There are also grounds for oil painting which are generally made by the artist just before applying, like genuine gesso, chalk ground, half-chalk ground, egg-linseed oil emulsion, and others, the recipes for which can be found in books on traditional oil painting or online.
 Grounds designed for pastel painting can be applied to a sized canvas for use with oil paint and some painters like the gritty texture.

 Oil primer or oil ground is oil paint with added chalk to give some absorbency and some tooth for the oil paint to grab onto.
 It must be applied over sizing because applying oil primer is the same as applying oil paint, so the fibres need to be sealed from the oil.
 A stretched canvas, a canvas panel, or primed canvas by the metre, that has an oil ground will often be labelled as ‘oil primed canvas’.
 Pots of oil ground may be called oil primer, oil ground, alkyd ground for oil, alkyd primer, or thixotropic oil primer.
 Thixotropic is the quality of some materials to be thick while they are settled but flow once they are stirred, like jam, motor oil and alkyd mediums.
 Alkyd resins are created by modifying polyester resins with fatty acids.
 It’s the same fatty acids from the drying oils that are detrimental to cellulose which means you still need to size the canvas or paper to create a barrier so it can’t penetrate to the fibres.
 Alkyd usually dries faster than oil paint so a fast-drying oil ground is usually made with alkyd.
 A canvas with an oil ground usually appears yellow because of the dark yellowing of the linseed oil content.
 This doesn’t affect the painting if the entire canvas is covered with paint so that the canvas isn’t bare anywhere.
-Best practice is to use oil or alkyd grounds on a rigid support to prevent cracking, conservators generally recommend all oil painting be done on rigid supports.
+Best practice is to use oil or alkyd grounds on a rigid support to prevent cracking, and conservators generally recommend all oil painting be done on rigid supports, anyway.

 Since we are located in the UK where lead is prohibited, we do not stock any lead oil primers.
 But I thought I would mention that they exist.
 A lead oil ground uses lead white pigment instead of titanium white, which affects the drying time and opacity.